robertoooo/Cheat_Sheet/README.md

 git checkout [name_of_your_new_branch]		//Switch to another branch git push origin [name_of_your_new_branch]	//Push to the new branch git branch //see the active branches

+#See what branch you are on
+git branch -a
+git checkout sound_branch //Change to the branch sound branch

 ```